joseterrera/frogger/README.md

+For players:

+Check out this link: http://joseterrera.github.io/frogger/ to play the game.
 This is my version of frogger.
-Use the arrows to get to the water.
-You have 3 lives, and then the game resets.
-You can earn points if you hit a gem.
+Use the arrows to get your player towards the water.
+You need to avoid the bugs as you move forward, or else you lose a life.
+If you reach the water you gain 10 points and the game resets.
+As an added bonus there is a big gem floating around.
+To earn more points you can also hit the gem, which will turn into a heart.
+This is as close as you get to winning.
+You have 3 lives and no limits as to how much you can score.
+Unless of course, you lose all 3 lives.
+Then, you have to start all over.

+For coaches:

 I added a few more functionalities than the minimum, and there's more to be done, but I'm looking forward to moving to the next projects.

 I found these two sites especially helpful: http://www.html5rocks.com/en/tutorials/canvas/notearsgame/